For best experience please turn on javascript and use a modern browser!

 The new Molecular and Materials Design (MMD) Technology hub will become a community of scientists and partners that conduct high-tech research in molecules and materials design.
 The goal is to have potential strong impact on current societal challenges in health care, the energy transition, circularity, or mitigating climate change.

-To establish and strengthen MMD-related research, nine projects were chosen to receive grants from 50-150 k€ each.
+To establish and strengthen MMD-related research, ten projects were chosen to receive grants from 50-150 k€ each.
 The topics of these projects are related to MMD and aim to make an impact in the Faculty of Science themes Health or Green.

 The MMD research projects

-• Enabling growth-adaptive eXpansion of vascular grafts with PAtieNt-specific auxetic material Design (EXPAND), Dr. Gábor Závodszky and Dr. Corentin Coulais
+Enabling growth-adaptive eXpansion of vascular grafts with PAtieNt-specific auxetic material Design (EXPAND), Dr. Gábor Závodszky and Dr. Corentin Coulais

 Patients with pediatric implants typically have years of somatic growth ahead of them after treatment, which can lead to severe adverse effects.
 The project aims to develop a method for designing vascular grafts that can adapt to patient-specific somatic growth from childhood to adulthood.
 For this, they use the unique properties of auxetic materials.

-• Digital development of drug nanocarriers for Alzheimer’s disease, Dr. ir.
+Digital development of drug nanocarriers for Alzheimer’s disease, Dr. ir.
 Ioana Ilie, Prof. dr. Joost Reek and Dr. Carlos Fitzsimons

 The development of medicine for Alzheimer's disease is hampered due to the blood-brain barrier.
 Nanocarriers can be used to get across the barrier, but understanding their properties is challenging.
 The goal of the project is to create a digital platform for developing drug- and RNA-loaded nanocages targeting Alzheimer's disease.
 To achieve this, they combine in-vivo experiments with an AI-powered feedback loop.

-• Predicting and designing olfactory molecules, Prof. dr. Astrid Groot, Prof. dr. Jo Ellis-Monaghan, Dr. Patrick Forré, and Dr. Saer Samanipour
+Predicting and designing olfactory molecules, Prof. dr. Astrid Groot, Prof. dr. Jo Ellis-Monaghan, Dr. Patrick Forré, and Dr. Saer Samanipour

 Olfactory interactions are central to countless applications in health and the environment, such as pest control.
 However, researchers can't classify the stimuli of oders into a single physical parameter.
 The project aims to discover predictive patterns odors leading to controllable olfactory molecule design.

-• MAP-RoboBioConjugator: Molecular Analytics Platform for the Robotic BioConjugation chemistry self-optimization processes, Prof. dr. ing.
+MAP-RoboBioConjugator: Molecular Analytics Platform for the Robotic BioConjugation chemistry self-optimization processes, Prof. dr. ing.
 Timothy Noël, Dr. Andrea Gargano, and Dr. Bob Pirok

 Peptide and protein-based therapeutics have revolutionized the way we combat diseases.
 Their activity can be improved using flow chemistry and robotic solutions.
 However, current analysis methods often take hours per sample with manual data reporting.
 This project aims to develop a robotic platform to speed up this fine-tuning process to facilitate the discovery of novel therapies.

-• MMD Theoretical and Technical Supports Workshops, Prof. dr. Jo Ellis-Monaghan, Prof. dr. Peter Bolhuis, and Dr. Alessandra Candian
+MMD Theoretical and Technical Supports Workshops, Prof. dr. Jo Ellis-Monaghan, Prof. dr. Peter Bolhuis, and Dr. Alessandra Candian

 The project aims to bring first-hand expertise from researchers who develop MMD theory and tools directly to UvA laboratories developing novel molecules and materials.
 They will do this through thematic workshops with at least one theoretician and one computation/software expert.

-• Metamaterials designed by AI for safe electric vehicles, Dr. Corentin Coulais and Dr. Jan-Willem van de Meent
+Metamaterials designed by AI for safe electric vehicles, Dr. Corentin Coulais and Dr. Jan-Willem van de Meent

 To reduce the enormous footprint of steel production, its usage can be optimized in various applications by using mechanical metamaterials.
 However, the design cycle of these metamaterials is time-consuming.
 This project aims to develop deep learning methods to accelerate the computational design of metamaterials, enabling new technology for sustainable steel.
 They will focus on protective casing for car batteries.

-• Towards a novel therapeutic approach for Parkinson’s disease: Boosting dopamine production and neuronal survival by activating the Gucy2c receptor, Dr. Lars van der Heide, Prof. dr. Dorus Gadella, Dr. ir.
+Towards a novel therapeutic approach for Parkinson’s disease: Boosting dopamine production and neuronal survival by activating the Gucy2c receptor, Dr. Lars van der Heide, Prof. dr. Dorus Gadella, Dr. ir.
 Ioana Ilie, and Prof. dr. Peter Vivian Coveney

 Doctors usually treat Parkinson’s disease patients with levodopa, which causes side-effects and loses its effectiveness over time.
 Recently, researchers discovered that targeting the Gucy2c receptor would theoretically have no side-effects and prevent further neurodegeneration.
 The project aims to develop a ligand targeting Gucy2c by combining rational design with a computational active learning workflow and experimental work.

-• Optimizing Porous Thin Films for Enhanced Charge Transfer in Solar Energy Conversion Applications, Dr. Sonja Pullen, Dr. Emilia Olsson, and Dr. Bettina Baumgartner
+Optimizing Porous Thin Films for Enhanced Charge Transfer in Solar Energy Conversion Applications, Dr. Sonja Pullen, Dr. Emilia Olsson, and Dr. Bettina Baumgartner

 Solar energy could be used for H2 production and CO2 conversion, but the conversion materials currently have low efficiency.
 Metal-organic frameworks (MOFs) could overcome these limitations, but their synthesis strategies are often irreproducible.
 The project aims to develop a theoretical framework which they can use to identify optimal MOF structures and develop automated workflows for their synthesis.

-• Geometric deep learning for late-stage drug discovery, Dr. ir.
+Geometric deep learning for late-stage drug discovery, Dr. ir.
 Bernd Ensing, Dr. Tati Fernández Ibáñez, and Prof. dr. Jaap van Buul

 Endothelial cell dysfunction is a key factor in cardiovascular diseases, but there are currently no specific medications approved for treatment.
 An efficient but also challenging approach to optimize drug candidates is to improve their properties by changing chemical groups.
 The aim of this project is to further develop the latest geometric learning technologies, which can help to predict possibilities to improve properties of drugs.